quatrope/ois/docs/usage.rst

 -------------------------

 In addition to the image to be subtracted and the reference image, you can specify several other parameters.

+* gridshape
+    When the PSF can't be approximated as constant across the CCD, you may want to divide the image into a grid and perform image subtraction on each grid element separately.
+    This takes care of border issues among the grid sections, using some padding at the section boundaries for the convolution, wherever possible.
+    The shape of the grid as a rows, colums tuple.
+Default is None (no grid).

  * image
     A numpy array with 2 dimensions.
 It will be the image to be subtracted from.